-Our sponsor, Consonance Life Sciences, has agreed to purchase 450,000 units (or 480,000 units if the underwriters' over-allotment option is exercised in full), at a price of \$10.00 per unit in a private placement to occur concurrently with the closing of this offering for an aggregate purchase price of \$4,500,000 (or \$4,800,000 if the over-allotment option is exercised in full) that will close simultaneously with the closing of this offering.
+Our sponsor, Consonance Life Sciences, has agreed to purchase 410,000 units (or 434,000 units if the underwriters' overallotment option is exercised in full), at a price of \$10.00 per unit in a private placement to occur concurrently with the closing of this offering for an aggregate purchase price of \$4,100,000 (or \$4,340,000 if the over-allotment option is exercised in full) that will close simultaneously with the closing of this offering.
 Each private placement unit is identical to the units sold in this offering, subject to certain limited exceptions as described in this prospectus.

-Our initial shareholders currently own 2,875,000 Class B ordinary shares (up to 375,000 of which are subject to forfeiture) which will automatically convert into Class A ordinary shares at the time of our initial business combination as described herein.
+Our initial shareholders currently own 2,300,000 Class B ordinary shares (up to 300,000 of which are subject to forfeiture) which will automatically convert into Class A ordinary shares at the time of our initial business combination as described herein.
 Prior to the completion of our initial business combination, only holders of our Class B ordinary shares will be entitled to vote on the appointment of directors.

 Our sponsor has indicated an interest to purchase up to an aggregate of 2,500,000 of our Class A ordinary shares (for \$10.00 per share or \$25,000,000 in the aggregate) in a private placement that would occur concurrently with the consummation of our initial business combination.
-The capital from such private placement would be used as part of the consideration to the sellers in our initial business combination, and any excess capital from such private placement would be used as part of the consideration to the sellers in our initial business combination, and any excess capital from such private placement would be used for working capital in the post-transaction company.
+The capital from such private placement would be used as part of the consideration to the sellers in our initial business combination, and any excess capital from such private placement would be used for working capital in the post-transaction company.
 However, because indications of interest are not binding agreements or commitments to purchase, our sponsor may determine not to purchase any such shares, or to purchase fewer shares than it has indicated an interest in purchasing.
 We are not under any obligation to sell any such shares.
 Such investment would be made on terms and conditions determined at the time of the business combination.

 Currently, there is no public market for our securities.
-We intend to apply to have our units listed on the New York Stock Exchange, or the NYSE, under the symbol "CHFW.U."
-We cannot guarantee that our securities will be approved for listing on the NYSE.
-We expect the Class A ordinary shares and warrants comprising the units to begin separate trading on the NYSE under the symbols "CHFW.U."
-We cannot guarantee that our securities will be approved for listing on the SD.
-We spect the Class A ordinary shares and warrants comprising the units to begin separate trading on the NYSE under the symbols "CHFW" and "CHFW.W," respectively, on the 52nd day following the date of this prospectus unless J.P.
+We intend to apply to have our units listed on the NYSE American LLC ("NYSE American"), under the symbol "CHFW.U."
+We cannot guarantee that our securities will be approved for listing on NYSE American.
+We expect the Class A ordinary shares and warrants comprising the units to begin separate trading on NYSE American under the symbols "CHFW" and "CHFW.W," respectively, on the 52nd day following the date of this prospectus unless J.P.
 Morgan Securities LLC informs us of its decision to permit earlier separate trading and we have satisfied certain conditions described herein.

-Consonance Capital Management LP ("Consonance Capital Management") has also indicated that one or more of its affiliates (including certain of our officers and director nominees and their affiliates) has an interest in purchasing, directly or indirectly, up to an aggregate of 2,500,000 units in this offering at the initial public offering price.
+Consonance Capital Management LP ("Consonance Capital Management") has also indicated that one or more of its affiliates (including certain of our officers and director nominees and their affiliates) has an interest in purchasing, directly or indirectly, up to an aggregate of 1,000,000 units in this offering at the initial public offering price.
 However, indications of interest are not binding agreements or commitments to purchase and such entities and persons may decide not to purchase any units in this offering.
 In addition, the underwriters could determine to sell fewer units to such entities and persons than they indicated an interest in purchasing or could determine not to sell any units to such entities and persons.